iliasbhal/simple-async-context/README.md

 ## ✨ Simple-Async-Context
-TC39 - Async Context for JavaScript
+Polyfill implementing the TC39 proposal for AsyncContext.

 ## 💼 How to install?